dedis/doc/cosi/cosi.md

 ## Collective Signature

-The leader must know the statement S, the set N of the nodes and their public keys, and the subset M of active nodes.
-The actual communication tree T is created from the subset M, and MUST contain all nodes of M. The point A is defined as the collective key of the set P.
+The leader must know the message M, the set P of the nodes and their public keys, and the subset P' of active nodes.
+The actual communication tree T is created from the subset P', and MUST contain all nodes of P'.
+The point A is defined as the collective key of the set P.

 ### Announcement

-The leader BROADCASTS an announcement message including the statement S to sign.
+The leader BROADCASTS an announcement message including the message M to sign.
 Upon receipt of an announcement message, each leaf node executes the commitment step.

 ### Commitment

-Upon the receipt of an announcement message, each non-root node SHOULD validate the statement S syntactically and semantically according to an application-dependent policy.
+Upon the receipt of an announcement message, each non-root node SHOULD validate the message M syntactically and semantically according to an application-dependent policy.
 If any of these checks fails, the node MUST abort the protocol.

 Every node then generates a random commitment R_i as described in the previous commitment section [...].
 Each leaf node directly sends its commitment R_i to its parent node.
 Each non-leaf node generates a bit mask Z_i of n bits initialized with all 0 bits and starts waiting for a commitment and a bit mask from each of its children.
 After the timeout defined by the application, each node aggregates all its children's commitments R_i received using point addition formulas, adds its own commitment and stores the result in R'.
-For every absent commitment from a child at index j in N, the node sets the j-th of its bit mask Z_i to 1.
-The node also performs an OR operation between all the received bitmasks from its children and its own bit mask, and let the result be B'.
+For every absent commitment from a child at index j in P, the node sets the j-th of its bit mask Z_i to 1.
+The node also performs an OR operation between all the received bitmasks from its children and its own bit mask, and let the result be Z'.
 // XXX Should we reject invalid messages, like too-long-bitmask or so?
 // XXX Bitmasks should be signed and checked?
 If the node is an intermediate node, it sends the aggregated commitment R'